-In a recent study, we evaluated 188 websites and over 295,000 responses from individual consumers just in one month.
-As our CEO Larry Freed shared in a recent article on the subject, we found that only 1% of site visitors came directly from a social platform via referring url.
+In a recent study, we evaluated 188 websites and over 295,000 responses from individual consumers just in one month and found that only 1% of site visitors came directly from a social platform via referring url.
 Yet 9% said social media was their primary influence for visiting, and 18% said social media played some kind of role in influencing their visit.

 We also found that those who reported being influenced by social media had a higher average order size.
 But when we examined the purchase behavior of those who said they were driven to a site directly from a social network via a referring url, we saw those visitors generally had a lower average order size than the rest of the purchasers.
 That might sound strange at first, but the reality is those visitors were often being driven to the site by an advertised discount or promotion.

 The findings of our study are just averages and aggregates.
 They may not mean much to an individual retailer or auto manufacturer, just like average American body weights don’t have much relevance to an individual American’s weight.
 But the point isn’t really whether Facebook ads are or aren’t working to drive business and loyalty and recognition for GM or Ford or any other company advertising on Facebook.
 Whether a company spends $10 a day or $100k a day, the point is that the only way to find out what’s influencing your customers is to ask them.

 You can’t rely solely on behavioral data to determine ROI.
 You have to add attitudinal data into the mix – and what you find may surprise you and will definitely help you to improve the overall customer experience.